Meris (company)

 Meris is a maker of 500 series modules and effects pedals.
-The company is based in Los Angeles and manufactures their products in the United States.
+The company is based in Los Angeles and manufactures its products in the United States.

 500 series

 Meris makes audio modules in the Automated Processes 500 series form factor, including a mic preamp, a reverb, and a decimation effect.

 Pedals

 Meris also makes effects pedals, including an award-winning version of their 500 series reverb effect, as well as a pitch shifter, a delay, and a synthesizer.

 In 2020 a reverb pedal created in collaboration with Chase Bliss was announced.

 In 2022, Meris released the LVX, a modular delay system, allowing users to build their own delay effects, customizable with modulation, filtering, preamps, and effects.
 Along with additional effects, the user can route control signals to different parameters.
 The LVX won FutureMusic's Gear of the Year and Power Award for its modular abilities.